To achieve success in the insurance industry, you have to network.

 Start by attending events and meetings related to the insurance industry to grow your network within the industry.

-But you also want to grow your network outside of the insurance industry, as that is where most of your potential customers will lie.
+But you also want to grow your insurance agency’s network outside of the insurance industry, as that is where most of your potential customers will lie.
 So, also attend local events that aren’t specific to your industry.
 For example, look for local professional meet-ups or networking events.